Implementation of the licencing system

-To apply for a use licence, approved testers, approved assessors
+How do I apply for a new use licence, approved testers or approved assessors?

 Step 2: If you are required to hold a use licence, read the prerequisite requirements for licensing for your sector.